Central Oxfordshire Travel Plan

 What will it achieve?

-The draft Central Oxfordshire Travel Plan is designed to achieve:
+The Central Oxfordshire Travel Plan is designed to achieve:

-- A flagship comprehensive zero-emission bus network, able to travel at the speed limit 24 hours a day, 7 days a week
+- A flagship comprehensive zero-emission bus network, able to travel unhindered by congestion 24 hours a day, 7 days a week

 - A comprehensive, safe cycle network, to rival the best in Europe.